 Paul regarded the ministry of apostles as foundational in the life of the church (1 Cor.
 12:28; Eph.
 2:2; 4:11).
 However, not all ministers who were called apostles in the New Testament were involved in foundational leadership and teaching ministries.
-Instead, as shown in various verses, there seems to have been different kinds of apostolic ministry.
-In this article I look at a the men and women who were apostles in the New Testament, and at their qualifications.
+Instead, there seems to have been different kinds of apostolic ministry.
+In this article I look at the men and women who were apostles in the New Testament, and at their qualifications.
 I also look at what they did as apostles.

-In 1 Corinthians chapter 15, Paul clearly indicates that there were more apostles in the New Testament church that just the Twelve:
+In 1 Corinthians chapter 15, Paul clearly indicates that there were more apostles in the New Testament church than just the Twelve:

 For I handed on to you as of first importance what I in turn had received: that Christ died for our sins in accordance with the scriptures, and that he was buried, and that he was raised on the third day in accordance with the scriptures, and that he appeared to Cephas, then to the twelve.
 Then he appeared to more than five hundred brothers and sisters at one time, most of whom are still alive, though some have died.
 Then he appeared to James, then to all the apostles.
 Last of all, as to one untimely born, he appeared also to me.
 Last of all, as to one untimely born, he appeared also to me.
 For I am the least of the apostles, unfit to be called an apostle, because I persecuted the church of God.
 1 Corinthians 15:3-9 NRSV (My underlines)

-In this passage Paul outlines the vital elements of the gospel.
+In this passage, Paul outlines the vital elements of the gospel.
 He emphasises that Jesus became alive again after his death and burial, and that he was seen by three groups of people.
-Paul states here that there were two groups of apostles among the people mentioned in this passage.
+Paul identifies two groups of apostles among the groups of witnesses mentioned in this passage.

 Paul then goes on to mention a group of more than five hundred believers who Jesus appeared to at one time (1 Cor.15:6).
 No apostles are identified as belonging to this group.

-The third group includes Jesus’ brother James, who became the leader of the church in Jerusalem, and “all the apostles” (1 Cor.
-15:7 cf Gal.
+The third group of witnesses includes Jesus’ brother James, who became the leader of the church in Jerusalem, and “all the apostles” (1 Cor.
+15:7 cf. Gal.
 1:19).
 Paul had previously mentioned the twelve apostles in verse 5, so who are these other apostles in verse 7?
-Perhaps Jesus’ other siblings, such as Jude, were regarded as apostles too.
+Perhaps Jesus’ other siblings, such as Jude, were regarded as apostles and are included in this group too.

 Lastly, Paul refers to himself as an apostle or, more specifically, as “the least of the apostles” (1 Cor.
 15:9).
-However he is mentioned alone; Paul does not identify himself as belonging to “the Twelve” or to the group of “all the apostles”.
+But he is mentioned alone.
+Paul does not identify himself as belonging to “the Twelve” or to the group of “all the apostles”.

-The passage in 1 Corinthians 15 mentions two groups of apostles among the followers of Jesus, but, if we take into account other verses from the New Testament, there appears to be three or possibly more groups, or categories, of apostles and apostolic ministry.
+The passage in 1 Corinthians 15 mentions two groups of apostles among the followers of Jesus but, if we take into account other verses from the New Testament, there appears to be three or possibly more groups, or categories, of apostles and apostolic ministries.

 Category One – The Twelve